saeidshirazi/saeidshirazi.github.io/_pages/about.md

 I’m currently a Machine Learning Scientist at Huawei Noah’s Ark Lab, Montreal.
 I’m working on efficient training/finetuning of large-scale deep learning systems, including the topics of decentralized learning and parameter-efficient tuning.
 I’m also working on the alignment and reasoning of LLMs, using process-supervised reward models and inference-time intervention.

-Previously, I was a graduate student at [Mila](mila.quebec), working with .
+Previously, I was a graduate student at , working with .
 I worked on the generalization and continual/decentralized training of deep neural networks.

 I was also a research intern at , worked on asynchronous time-series forecasting and regularization techniques for neural temporal point processes.